aaron777collins/MinecraftPipes/minecraft_pipes/INSTALLATION.md

 2. **Enable Resource Pack**:
    - In-game: Settings → Resource Packs → Enable `minecraft_pipes`
    - Or globally in Minecraft launcher settings

-## Server Installation

-### Single Player
-1. Follow the Quick Installation steps above
-2. The datapack will work immediately after `/reload`

-### Multiplayer Server
-1. **Install on Server**:
-   - Copy datapack to server's world datapacks folder
-   - Restart server or use `/reload`

-2. **Client Setup**:
-   - Resource pack is optional for clients
-   - Datapack functions work server-side

-3. **Permissions**:
-   - Ensure players have permission to use functions
-   - May need to adjust server permissions

 ## Verification